 Institute for Applied Psychometrics (IAP)

-The goal of IAP is to provide a bridge between psychological, measurement and statistical theory and methods and applied practice in psychology and education.
-IAP llc is a private research organization, founded by Kevin McGrew in 1998, devoted to the application of educational, psychological, measurement and statistical procedures to issues and problems in education and psychology.
-The goal of IAP is to provide a bridge between psychological, measurement and statistical theory and methods and applied practice in psychology and education.
+The Institute for Applied Psychometrics (IAP) llc is a private research organization, founded by Kevin McGrew, devoted to the application of educational, psychological, measurement and statistical procedures to issues and problems in psychology, education, and human exceptionalities/disabilities.
+The goal of IAP is to provide a bridge between psychological, measurement, and statistical theory/methods and applied practice in psychology, education and law.